uqlibrary/technology-training/Python/pandas/pandas.md

 df_raw.shape
 ```

-38 columns is too much to look at.
-What are the column names?
+The dataset contains dozens of columns.
+What are their names?

 ```python
 df_raw.columns